astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_modeling/hod_modeling_tutorial1.rst

 If you followed the :ref:`preloaded_models_overview` section of the documentation, or if you have just played around a bit with the code, you are already familiar with the `PrebuiltHodModelFactory` class.
-The calling sequence for this class takes a string that serves as a nickname of a model, e.g., ``zheng07``.
+The calling signature for this class takes a string that serves as a nickname of a model, e.g., ``zheng07``.
 Under the hood, the `PrebuiltHodModelFactory` class has virtually no functionality of its own.
-The only task that the `PrebuiltHodModelFactory` does is to translate a small collection of strings into the appropriate set of arguments to pass on to the `HodModelFactory`, that's it.
+The only task that the `PrebuiltHodModelFactory` does is to translate a string into the appropriate set of arguments to pass on to the `HodModelFactory`, that's it.
 So the code that appears in the :ref:`hod_factory_tutorial_zheng07_source_code` section above actually produces an identical composite model as the following: